Kalytheos/Kalytheos/README.md

 - 🔒 Cybersecurity advocate exploring the depths of digital security
 - 🛜 Fascinated by interconnectivity, networking, and distributed systems
 - 💡 I believe in the intersection of creativity, security, and technology
+- 🤝 I’m available for freelancing.
+- 🔭 I’m currently Working on <a href="https://github.com/Kalytheos/Huffman-Compressor" target="blank">Huffman Compressor</a>

 ---